-Members of the University or public may express dissatisfaction with decisions of the University or policies and processes of the University by writing to the Vice-Chancellor.
+Members of the University, including students or the public may express dissatisfaction with decisions of the University, its policies and processes, it’s education agents and other related services by writing to the Vice-Chancellor at: email@example.com.

 Such issues will be treated seriously by managers of the University and responded to in a timely and appropriate manner.

 Individuals not satisfied with the University's handling of a complaint may seek advice from a number of external sources, including:

 The University has a number of processes in place to facilitate the handling of grievances or other issues.